 Easter is a good time to talk about Estate Planning

-Easter is this Sunday, April 16, 2017.
+Easter is this Sunday, April 1, 2018.
 Easter is a special sacred religious holiday celebrating the Resurrection of Jesus Christ.
 This is a time where many families attend church together and have family gatherings.
-For the children, there are plenty of egg hunts happening this weekend.
+For the children, there are plenty of egg hunts happening in Sussex County, Delaware.
 Certainly estate planning is not the first thing that comes to mind when thinking about Easter.
 However, having final affairs in order before it is needed can be the most loving thing a person can do for their family

 Deciding how to handle assets and healthcare issues for individuals facing death or disability is a sensitive subject.
 A family often struggles with intense grief at the loss of a loved one, thus it is important that people plan ahead and consider the protection of their assets and personal healthcare choices if the need should arise.
 Retaining an experienced estate planning lawyer can put a Delaware resident’s mind at rest, knowing that a healthcare directive, a will, and other estate matters are not left for family members to navigate through in their time of grief.